kubedb/docs/docs/guides/etcd/concepts/etcdversion.md

 ### spec.initContainer.image

-`spec.initContainer.image` is an optional field that specifies the image for the init container (`etcd-init`).
+`spec.initContainer.image` is an optional field that specifies the image used for an init container named `etcd-init`.

+> The etcd provisioner does **not** create an init container, so on a stock cluster this field is inert.
+It is only consulted by an `UpdateVersion` `EtcdOpsRequest`, which re-images an init container named `etcd-init` **if one already exists** in the `PetSet` — i.e. only if you added it yourself through `spec.podTemplate.spec.initContainers`.

 ### spec.exporter.image